 Just a personal note about selling my kids clothes, I do make a couple of exceptions.
 I only sell clothes, toys, or shoes that are in really good condition because Once Upon a Child only takes nice items (which is a good thing).
 I also don’t sell clothes that were given to us.
 I like to be a blessing to others and donate those clothes just like they were a blessing to us.

-3. Sell Unwanted Stuff on Facebook Marketplace
+3. Sell unwanted items on Facebook Marketplace.

-This is hands done the easiest way to get rid of stuff that you don’t want or use anymore.
+This is hands done the easiest way to get rid of items you don’t want or use anymore.
 When we moved, we had several pieces of furniture that we didn’t want to take with us across the country.
 Every one of our items sold and most of them sold within the day they were posted to Facebook Marketplace.

 I also sold some baby items that the consignment store didn’t want because they weren’t in the best condition.
 They were however still usable.